Reg man grills HP Software big cheese

 Some 215 of these software resellers/ integrators are also Enterprise Group (EG) partners, up 25 per cent year-on-year.

 Among them is Marlow-based Softcat, which carries the Silver accreditation.
-Martin Hellawell, chairman at the reseller, told us his business is getting “more and more interested” in HP Software.
+Martin Hellawell, CEO at the reseller, told us his business is getting “more and more interested” in HP Software.

 “The reason it was less attractive in the past is it targeted larger customers, didn’t have the price points or the offers or the channel to reach the mid-market where we operate, but that is changing,” he said.